veber01/LC-LateCompany/README.md

 Bugs that are already fixed and im aiming to fix.

-:white_check_mark: Late joiners have the name "Unknown"
+:no_entry: Late joiners have the name "Unknown"  (I broke the code, gonna have to check it)

 :white_check_mark: Late joiners might appear invisible